-- Apricot– my French mother-in-law, makes one of the best I ever tasted: apricot jam with rum and vanilla.
+- Apricot– my French mother-in-law makes one of the best I’ve ever tasted: an apricot jam with rum and vanilla.

-- Fig – very popular on crêpes and waffles or with goat’s cheese
+- Fig – this jam is very popular on crêpes and waffles or with goat’s cheese

 - Prunes: there are hundreds of varieties, but the French favor the Quetsch, Reine-Claude, and Mirabelle varietals for jam

-- Rhubarb– the tender red rhubarb, not the green is used to make jam.
+- Rhubarb– the tender red rhubarb, not the green rhubarb, is used to make this French jam.

-I’m not sure if these are unique to France, but I don’t see these flavors a lot elsewhere:
+I’m not sure if these flavors are unique to France, but I haven’t seen them very often elsewhere

-–Reine-Claude: a type of prune from the Eastern regions of France named after Queen (“Reine”) Claude, wife of King François 1er.
+1. Reine-Claude: a type of prune from the eastern regions of France named after Queen (“Reine”) Claude, the wife of King François 1er.
 (In early modern France they often named fruit varietals after the nobility or monarchs.)

-– Châtaigne or Marron: (Chestnut – in jam or purée form):
+6. Châtaigne or Marron (Chestnut): in jam or purée form

-The French are famous for their bread products like croissants and baguettes.
-So apart from these obvious ways to use jams and jellies, are there any other ways they enjoy them?
+The French are famous for their bread products like baguettes, croissants, and brioches.
+So apart from these obvious ways to pair jams and jellies, are there any other ways they enjoy them?

 Besides the typical bread + butter + jam trio, the French use jam in 3 other ways: